pschraut/UnityHeapExplorer/README.md

 If, however, Heap Explorer is useful to you, I would appreciate if you mention my name in your credits screen.

-Something like "Heap Explorer by Peter Schraut" would be very much appreciated from my side.
+Something like "Heap Explorer by Peter Schraut" or "Thanks to Peter Schraut" would be very much appreciated from my side.
 You can, however, use Heap Explorer for free without having to give me credit at all.